altmattr/mq-magic/stem_club/8_training_data.md

 Walk around and take pictures of things for your training data.
 Make sure you capture lots of positive and negative cases.

+Use the "H" command on your sense hat and move the joystick up to take a photo

 ## Collecting with training capture

 Using the "T" command on the sense hat, your Pi will automatically start collecting an image every 1 second.
 Walk around collecting positive and negative images for training with.